GEG-40006 - Economic Development and Environmental Transformation (Masters)

 Description for 2024/25

 Are economic development and environmental concerns always opposed?
-Why doesn't environmental conservation seem to work?
+Why does environmental conservation not seem to work?
 And what areas should be conservation priorities to sustain global ecosystems?
 What does international development assistance do for the people who depend most directly on their local environments for their livelihoods?
 This module helps students find their own answers to some of these pressing questions by introducing them to development geography.
-Students explore key ideas from this subdiscipline including political ecology - the study of environments as products of social action - and performative economy - the idea of 'economy' as an abstract realm we bring into being by describing it.
-The coursework involves using in-depth case studies of economy and ecology to evaluate different pathways towards - and definitions of - 'development.'
+Students explore key ideas from this subdiscipline including political ecology - the study of environments as products of social action - and performative economy - the idea of economy as an abstract realm we bring into being by describing it.
+The coursework involves using in-depth case studies of economy and ecology to evaluate different pathways towards - and definitions of - development.

 Aims